Wyss/mauve-py/README.md

 # INSTALLATION preliminary

-set the MAUVE_DIR environment variable to path to this repository on the installation machine
+set the `MAUVE_DIR` environment variable to path to this repository on the installation machine.
+The build scripts by default make the build install inplace.

 # LINUX INSTALLATION (Debian)